The Best Coffee Shops in Sydney's CBD

 The Best Breakfast in Sydney

 If you’re looking for a way to cheer up your working week in the CBD, pop into June’s Shoppe.
 This bright yellow cafe has friendly staff and a simple menu – think pastries, toast and open sandwiches.
-At brekkie, fuel up with the Top of the B&E: a mountain of fried egg, maple bacon, barbecue sauce and red Leicester cheese.
-Then, come lunch, tuck into a feast of wagyu bresaola, Branston pickle, rocket, hot mustard sour cream and ricotta salata.
-If you’re looking for a sugar hit, there’s the Nutella banana bread, loaded with the obvious spread, plus banana, spiced strawberry sauce and caramel popcorn.
+At brekkie, fuel up with the B&E: a mountain of fried egg, bacon, cheddar and your choice of sauce.
+Then, come lunch, tuck into one of the hefty sandwiches served all day.

 As for the coffee, it’s a quality blend from Gabriel Roasters.
 Tea, chai, kombucha, cold-pressed juices and coconut waters are also on the menu.